prometheus/prometheus/docs/configuration/configuration.md

 It reads a set of files containing a list of zero or more `<static_config>`s.
 Changes to all defined files are detected via disk watches and applied immediately.

+Note that while individual files are watched for changes, the containing directory is also implicitly watched in order to detect new files that match configured patterns.
+This may cause issues if watched files are placed in a directory with a very large number of files, as these will all count as open files.

 Files may be provided in YAML or JSON format.
 Only changes resulting in well-formed target groups are applied.

 Files must contain a list of static configs, using these formats: